What are they and how do they differ?

 It’s still not clear whether Zigbee and Z-Wave will grow side by side, or whether one will eventually win out.
 It’s certainly a quieter battle than the one going on between Google and Amazon.

-We’re only just starting to see smart speakers with Zigbee and Z-Wave built in, but expect to see more.
-For now, home hubs like Homey and Samsung SmartThings support both standards.
-You don’t actually have to pick either Zigbee and Z-Wave, then, but if you’re trying to keep things simple and reliable, you might want to choose a side.
+We’re only just starting to see smart speakers with Zigbee built in, but expect to see more.
+For now, home hubs like the Homey Pro and Samsung SmartThings support both standards.

 If you’re planning to stick to the big names in smart home (perhaps you already have some) and you want a faster connection, Zigbee might be worth considering.
-For a larger range, potentially more reliable connections and a better chance that all the compatible devices will work with each other, go for Z-Wave.